ABOUT THE ST. INNOCENT OF ALASKA MONASTIC COMMUNITY

 The Monastic Community was originally based at the St. Xenia House, which had been located ¾ of a long block from St. Innocent Church, from November 15, 2003 until December 23, 2012.

 Since Christmas 2012 until the present, the home of the St. Innocent Monastic Community has been transferred down the street to the St. Seraphim House (photo to the left), at 9452 Hazelton, located diagonally across the street from the St. Innocent Church.
 The close proximity of the Monastic Community to the church had previously (until May 6th, 2018), facilitated in its being able to assist readily in various aspects of the parish ministry, including being able to offer more Divine Services, education, and hospitality.
-Since the monastery's founding, hospitality has frequently been offered to people, including to those who are alone for church feast days and civil holidays, including Thanksgiving, Christmas, and Pascha, especially for single people, converts and immigrants, and in general, providing a spiritual family and "second home" for those who wished to take advantage of this hospitality.
-In addition to hospitality, at both the St. Xenia House and the St. Seraphim House, there had been an active ministry of offering general adult education and catechumen classes.
-Initially, considerable effort was extended to attract other potential nuns and grow the community; several prospective candidates came, but they were not suitable.
+Since the monastery's founding, hospitality had frequently been offered to people, including to those who are alone for church feast days and civil holidays, and in general, providing a spiritual family and "second home" for those who wished to take advantage of this hospitality.
+In addition to hospitality, at both the St. Xenia House and the St. Seraphim House, there used to be an active ministry of offering general adult education and catechumen classes.
+Initially, considerable effort was extended to attracting other potential nuns and grow the community; several prospective candidates came, but they were not suitable.
 After that, efforts were focused on Orthodox education, service and ministry.